Mod $p$ points on Shimura varieties of parahoric level (with an appendix by Rong Zhou): Introduction and statement of results

-where $\operatorname{Sht}_{\mu, U_p}$ is the stack of $U_p$-shtukas of type $\mu$ introduced by Xiao-Zhu \cite{XiaoZhu} (c.f.
-Section \ref{Sec:Shtukas}, \ref{Sec:RelPos} and Section 4 of \cite{ShenYuZhang}), with $\mu$ the inverse\footnote{We will make our conventions on the Hodge cocharacter clear in Section \ref{Sec:Gerbs}.} of the Hodge cocharacter induced by the Shimura datum.
-The horizontal morphisms in \eqref{Eq:KeyDiagram} are the Hodge type analogues of the morphism from the moduli space of abelian varieties to the moduli stack of quasi-polarised Dieudonn\'e-modules.
-If $G=\operatorname{GSp}$, then this diagram is Cartesian and in general it follows from `local uniformisation' of $\operatorname{Sht}_{\mu, U_p'}$, that $\operatorname{Sh}_{U_p'}$ has the correct $\ovfp$ points if and only if \eqref{Eq:KeyDiagram} is Cartesian.
-So our main theorem, in the Hodge type case, is equivalent to showing that this diagram is Cartesian.
+The horizontal morphisms in \eqref{Eq:KeyDiagram} are the Hodge type analogues of the morphism from the moduli space of abelian varieties to the moduli stack of quasi-polarised Dieudonn\'e modules.
+If $(G,X)=(\operatorname{GSp},S^{\pm})$, then this diagram is Cartesian.
+In general, it follows from `local uniformisation' of $\operatorname{Sht}_{G, \mu, U'}$, that isogeny classes in $\operatorname{Sh}_{G, U_p'}$ have the correct form if \eqref{Eq:KeyDiagram} is Cartesian, see Theorem \ref{Thm:LiftingUniformisation}.
+One of the main technical results of this paper, Theorem \ref{Thm:DiagramCartesian}, is that the diagram is Cartesian under the assumptions of part 2 of Theorem \ref{Thm:Uniformisation}, which proves a conjecture of He and Rapoport that we learned from Rong Zhou.